Jason2Brownlee/blog/content/posts/q3test-bots.md

 -rw-rw-r--  0 0      0         248  8 Jun  1999 Readme.txt.txt
 ```

-It seems `Readme.txt.txt` was added by who ever hosted the file.
+It seems `Readme.txt.txt` was added by whoever hosted the file.

 Here's the truncated file header and changelog: